 - ⅛ teaspoon ground black pepper

-- 3 cups (12 oz) cooked, shredded rotisserie chicken (or about 2 large chicken breasts)
+- 12 ounces cooked shredded rotisserie chicken or about 2 large chicken breasts (about 3 cups)

-- 4 oz (115 g) sharp white cheddar cheese, shredded and divided
+- 4 ounces sharp white cheddar cheese shredded and divided

-- Preheat the oven to 400F and brush the inside of a 9 by 13-inch casserole dish with olive oil.
+- Preheat the oven and brush the inside of a 9 by 13-inch casserole dish with oil.

-- Heat 2 tablespoons olive oil in a large skillet over medium heat.
+- Heat the oil in a large skillet over medium heat.
 Add the onion and cook until softened, about 5 minutes, stirring occasionally.
 Add the kale, cover the skillet, and cook until wilted, about 1 to 2 minutes.
 Stir in the garlic and cook 1 minute more, stirring constantly.

 - Add the oregano, cumin, salt, black pepper, cream cheese, milk, and ½ cup salsa verde.
 Bring up to a simmer, then add the chicken and simmer 1 to 2 minutes, adding more milk to thin the sauce out if needed.
 Turn off the heat and stir in ⅓ of the shredded cheddar cheese.